Ankbzpx/my-personal-knowledge-cache/vault/geometry.discrete-laplace-operator.md

 $$

-Relation between surface aera minimization and mean curvature flow
+Relation between surface area minimization and mean curvature flow

 $$
 2\kappa_H\bm{n} = \lim_{diameter(A) \to 0} \frac{\nabla A}{A}